 Average Weather in Renton Washington, United States

-In Renton, the temperature typically varies from 37°F to 79°F over the course of the year, and is rarely below 27°F or above 89°F.
+In Renton, the summers are short, warm, dry, and partly cloudy and the winters are chilly, wet, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 37°F to 79°F and is rarely below 27°F or above 89°F.

 The warm season lasts for 2.8 months, from June 21 to September 14, with an average daily high temperature above 72°F. The hottest day of the year is August 3, with an average high of 79°F and low of 59°F.